Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 As UDP does not guarantee delivery of messages, RADIUS/DTLS servers MUST maintain a "Last Traffic" timestamp per DTLS session.
 The granularity of this timestamp is not critical and could be limited to one-second intervals.
 The timestamp SHOULD be updated on reception of a valid RADIUS/DTLS packet, or a DTLS Heartbeat, but no more than once per interval.
-The timestamp MUST NOT be updated in other situations.
+The timestamp MUST NOT be updated in other situations, such as when packets are "silently discarded".

 When a session has not received a packet for a period of time, it is labeled "idle".
-The server SHOULD delete idle DTLS sessions after an "idle timeout".
+The server SHOULD delete idle DTLS sessions after an "idle timeout".[^idle-timeout-conf]{:jf}
-The server MAY cache the TLS session parameters, in order to provide for fast session resumption.[^idle-timeout-conf]{:jf}

 [^idle-timeout-conf]: RFC 7360 adds a paragraph about that the idle timeout should not be exposed to the admin as configurable parameter and references a mechanism to determine this value from the application-layer watchdog, but I didn't find the specification anywhere.